microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

     ![A screenshot that shows the summary page for the Review + Create step.](../concepts/images/data-connect-register-app-4.png)

-6. If all required fields are provided, the app registration appears in the landing page:
+6. If all required fields are provided, the app registration appears in the landing page.

     ![A screenshot that shows the registered app on the landing page.](../concepts/images/data-connect-register-app-6.png)